jcopley1996/Hybrid-MC-MD-For-Melt-Behavior/README.md

 this would run a simulation where the solid and liquid start as pure phases, at temperature 1120K and place the outputs of the simulation in the folder "AuSi_85_1120"

 Please note that the desired folder must exist prior to executing the LAMMPS script

+The AuSi potential was developped by Starikov and colleagues and should be cited as:
+  S.V.
+Starikov, N.Y.
+Lopanitsyna, D.E.
+Smirnova, and S.V.
+Makarov (2018), "Atomistic simulation of Si-Au melt crystallization with novel interatomic potential", Computational Materials Science, 142, 303-311.
+DOI: 10.1016/j.commatsci.2017.09.054.

+The Cu-Ni potential was developped by Sheng and colleagues and should be cited as:
+  H.W.
+Sheng, M.J.
+Kramer, A. Cadien, T. Fujita, M.W.
+Chen, Highly optimized embedded-atom-method potentials for fourteen fcc metals, Physical Review B 83 (13)(2011) 134118.